 Ibisbill occurs right in the middle of Paro - sometimes it's even one of the first birds seen.
 Red-billed Chough breed within the massive Rinpung (Paro) Dzong, and are a common sight over the town.
 Whilst we're scouring the river for our target species, we're also likely to find other birds like Brown Dipper, White-capped Redstart and Rufous-breasted Accentor.
 Overnight: Paro

 Day 2.
-Birding Dochula Pass and the Lamperi Royal Botanical Park

-This will be our first of many early starts, as we head east to the Dochula Pass, bypassing Bhutan's capital city - Thimpu.
-The Druk Wangyel monastery at the top of the pass features manicured gardens that play host to the likes of Darjeerling Woodpecker and Stripe-throated Yuhina, along with the highly sought-after Fire-tailed Myzornis.
+Birding Chele La Pass Based at our comfortable hotel in Paro, we have the full day available to us.
+We'll head up the famous Chele La Pass, which is one of the highest passes in the entire country, at over 12,000 feet (4,000 meters).
+Mrs. Gould's Sunbirds are common in these alpine reaches, and Blood Pheasants can be numerous in the upper reaches of the pass.
+This is also a reliable area to look for Himalayan Monal, and even Satyr Tragopan occurs here, though the latter species is scarce here and more likely to be heard.
+Himalayan Bluetails are delightfully common, and we'll search the rocky outcrops at the top for the likes of Alpine and Altai Accentors, while flocks of Snow Pigeons fly around showing off their incredible colors.
+Small seedeaters also occur widely, and large flocks of Plain Mountain Finches flit about, while some careful work is required to find the likes of Himalayan White-browed Rosefinch.
+A quick search of the Paro Chhu running through town will surely give us further views of Ibisbill, and we can search for others like Wallcreeper as well.
+Overnight: Paro Day 3.
+Birding Dochula Pass and the Lamperi Royal Botanical Park This will likely be the first of many early starts, as we head east to the Dochula Pass, bypassing Bhutan's capital city - Thimpu.
+The Druk Wangyel monastery at the top of the pass features manicured gardens that play host to the likes of Darjeeling Woodpecker and Stripe-throated Yuhina, along with the highly sought-after Fire-tailed Myzornis.
 Additionally, Black-faced and White-throated Laughingthrushes commonly occur, and with some careful searching, we may also find the massive Spotted Laughingthrush.
 In recent years, the also enormous Great Parrotbill has been found to be reliable here.